scottzach1/Project-Beans/architecture_design/architecture-design.md

 9. Limit pointer use to a single dereference, and do not use function pointers.
 10. Compile with all possible warnings active; all warnings should then be addressed before the release of the software.

-***MISRA C/C++*** - These are the rules within the MISRA C/C++ 2016 coding standard that are adhered to
-- Do not use `<stdlib.h>`
-- Following all of the rules laid out by MISRA may add too much complication to this project, which aims to develop tidy and readable code that is easily extendable.
-As such, for this project we have decided to stick with just the Power of 10 rules as they are the ideal balance.

 ***Style Guide***
 - To accompany the coding standard to laid out above, there will also be a C++ style guide.
 For this project, we intend to use the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
 - This style guide specifies rules to be followed such as variable, struct and file naming conventions.